awsdocs/amazon-rds-user-guide/doc_source/CHAP_Troubleshooting.md

 To resolve the problem, complete the following steps:

-1. Adjust the memory parameters in the DB parameter group associated with the DB instance so that the potential memory usage is lower than 1\.2 times the memory allocated to its DB instance class\.
+1. Adjust the memory parameters in the DB parameter group associated with the DB instance\.
+Do so such that the potential memory usage is lower than 1\.2 times the memory allocated to its DB instance class\.

    For information about setting parameters, see [Modifying parameters in a DB parameter group](USER_WorkingWithDBInstanceParamGroups.md#USER_WorkingWithParamGroups.Modifying)\.